NicholasRabbit/Operating-Systems/6.S081/Notes of Operating Systems.md

 As an illustration, when the *shell* is running, a user input `echo foo` in the CLI.
 If *shell*  calls `exec()` directly to execute `echo`, the current *shell* will be replaced by the echo and it is killed, so there won't be any CLI any more.

+**(3) The value of PID in a child process and its parent process**

+The child has its own PID; `fork()` returns both in a new child process and its parent process.
+In the new process(child process), `fork()` returns 0.
+Whereas, `fork()` returns the really PID of a child in its parent process. **N.B.** that the PID is 0  which is returned from `fork()` doesn't mean its real PID is 0 but it is just a return value from a `fork()` in a child process.

+Note that the function in which a new child process in created by `fork()` is executed twice.
+One is called by the parent process and the other is called by the child process.

 #### I/O and File Descriptors

 ##### What are file descriptors?